Legends of the Superheroes

 Legends of the Superheroes is an umbrella title for two 60-minute live-action television specials produced by Hanna-Barbera Productions that aired on NBC on January 18 and 25, 1979.
 The series was loosely based on Hanna-Barbera's Super Friends animated series, then airing on Saturday mornings on ABC; it served as a reunion of sorts for the 1960s' Batman TV series, as it brings back together three of its stars reprising their respective roles.
 The specials were produced like standard variety shows of the time: on videotape and with a laugh track.

 Cast

-Legends of the Superheroes starred Adam West and Burt Ward, reprising their roles as Batman and Robin.
-The show also had a large ensemble cast of other DC Comics superheroes that included Garrett Craig as Captain Marvel, Howard Murphy as the Green Lantern, Rod Haase as The Flash, Bill Nuckols as Hawkman, Barbara Joyce as The Huntress, Alfie Wise as The Atom and Danuta Wesley (credited as Danuta) as the Black Canary.
+Legends of the Superheroes stars Adam West and Burt Ward, reprising their roles as Batman and Robin.
+The show also has a large ensemble cast that includes Garrett Craig as Captain Marvel, Howard Murphy as Green Lantern, Rod Haase as Flash, Bill Nuckols as Hawkman, Barbara Joyce as Huntress, Alfie Wise as Atom, and Danuta Wesley as Black Canary.

-Cast list
+Cast

+In both specials, except as noted: